 - Citywide Maps

-Staff used the public input (the OUR CITY Visioning Process, Traveling Community Workshop and Pop Up Planning), Envision 2032, and research conducted to date to create a draft vision and draft goal for each of the OCP policy areas.
+Staff used the public input, Envision 2032, and research to create a draft vision and draft goal for each of the OCP policy areas.
 The vision and goals will be two significant components framing the policy of the new OCP.
 This first draft of the vision and goals was presented to Council in May 2015.

 This process included four phases: the LOVE OUR CITY Workshop, Processing Workshop Input, an Open House and a Final Report.
 The purpose of the Neighbourhood Visioning Process was to explore the following questions with the community: